How to Know If It’s Time for Eyelid Surgery

 Eyelid surgery, also known as blepharoplasty, is a cosmetic surgery that improves the appearance of the eyelids.
 This popular procedure can revitalize the appearance of your eyes.

 With eyelid surgery rapidly becoming one of the most popular cosmetic surgeries in the United States, it’s never been more important to choose the right surgeon.
-Board-certified plastic surgeons Drs.
-Pearl and Ereso of Pearl-Ereso Plastic Surgery Center have over three decades of experience in the field of plastic surgery.
+Board-certified plastic surgeon Dr. Ereso of Pearl-Ereso Plastic Surgery Center has decades of experience in the field of plastic surgery.
 Below they discuss the transformative effects of eyelid surgery in detail.

 Who is A Good Candidate for Eyelid Surgery?

 Eyelid surgery may be a good option for anyone experiencing the following:

 - Dark circles and/or bags under the eyes

 - Excess skin in the upper eyelid (obscuring the fold)

 - Excess skin or wrinkling in the lower eyelid